vmosiichuk-dev/ps2-horror/README.md

 ## Features

+### v2.0 IGDB API
+Explore an expanded collection of PS2 horror games integrated from the International Gaming Database (IGDB) API.
+Initial load presents users with 88 titles, a threefold increase from v1.0.
+Get detailed information about each game, including the full title, release date, game summary, developer, genres, links, cover art, background screenshots for Info, and age ratings.
+Even when information is not readily available, alternative data has been thoughtfully programmed to ensure a smooth user experience.
+The revamped AddGame feature now allows you to search for any PS2 title within the IGDB database, enabling you to select and add individual titles to your library while automatically preventing duplicate entries.

+### v2.0 Pricing Insights
+In-depth market research has led to the inclusion of comprehensive pricing information for each of the 88 games, categorized into three distinct tiers: loose, complete-in-box (CIB), and new.
+Each game now features a set of three buttons, each representing a different pricing category, complete with matching icons.
+Selecting a price category makes the game cover adopt a corresponding border — bronze, silver, or gold — reflecting its estimated value.

+### v2.0 Welcome & About Section
+Welcome section was introduced to enrich user experience while loading the initial data from the API seamlessly in the background.
+With the introduction of several new features, an About section was added to explain controls and provide insights into how pricing is handled.
+An improved design across the main section and controls, alongside enhanced interactivity and custom open/close animations for slide-in window toggle buttons.
+These enhancements ensure a more immersive and user-friendly experience throughout the app.

 ### Game List and Filtering
 The game list showcases an array of PS2 survival horror titles, accompanied by pertinent metadata and icons denoting played and collected status.
 This carefully designed layout ensures that users can quickly scan through the list and identify relevant information.
 Users can selectively filter the list to display played games, collected items, or the entire library.
 This feature allows users to focus on specific subsets of the game library, enhancing usability for users with varied preferences.